brianbuccola/mcgill-website/index.markdown

 Recent/Upcoming
 ---------------

-- I will give a colloquium talk ("Modified and unmodified numerals: lessons from genericity") at [Tel Aviv University][tau] on November 19, 2015.
+- I gave a colloquium talk ("Modified and unmodified numerals: lessons from genericity") at [Tel Aviv University][tau] on November 19, 2015.

 - In October 2015, I started my new position as a fellow at the [Language, Logic, and Cognition Center][llcc] of the [Hebrew University of